My favorite VS keyboard shortcuts

 Why shortcuts?

-At one of my previous jobs, I had to manually process large Excel files, usually well over 5,000 rows.
-This "processing" meant meticulously scanning rows for specific items and copying them to another file.
+Once upon a time I had to manually processed large Excel files, usually well over 5,000 rows.
+This "processing" meant meticulously scanning rows for specific items, formatting the content, then and copying them to another file.
 While the task wasn't particularly difficult, it certainly wasn't engaging either.

-To combat the tedium, I challenged myself to complete as much work as possible without touching the mouse.
+To combat the tedium, I wanted to see how much I could do without touching the mouse.
 This included creating tables, selecting columns, setting and clearing filters, and performing various copy-paste operations.

-The value of this skill became evident when I ever I watch someone slowly drag their mouse to select rows, miss something, and then have to start all over again.
+The power of shortcuts became evident when I ever I watch someone slowly drag their mouse to select rows, miss something, and then have to start all over again.
+It's painful to watch.

 Since then, I've made it a priority to learn the keyboard shortcuts for software I use often.
 My method is simple and perhaps old-fashioned, but it works: I add sticky notes to the bottom of my monitor.
 Before reaching for the mouse, I pause to check my notes for the relevant shortcut.
 If I don't have it documented, I look it up and add it to the collection.